Eurydia/notes-on-clean-programming-language/docs/the-stdenv-module/stdoverloaded.md

 **Definition**

-Defines conversion from another type to character.
+Defines conversion from type `T` to character.

 ### `toBool`